 Botox treatment is performed with tiny needles in the office and causes minimal discomfort.
 You can resume your normal daily activities immediately.
 The results begin to appear gradually over the next 3-10 days and the improvement will last between 4-6 months.
 If you do not continue the treatments, the effect will wear off gradually.
 It is important that Botox not be injected more frequently than once every three months.

-Some common side-effects have been reported including headache, respiratory infection, flu-like symptoms and nausea.
+Some common side effects have been reported including headache, respiratory infection, flu-like symptoms, and nausea.
 Bruising at the injection site is not uncommon and the risk is elevated in patients on blood thinners like Aspirin, Coumadin, and Plavix.
 If bruising does occur, it is typically mild and resolves in 7- 10 days.
-Botox should not be used by patients who are pregnant or are breast feeding.
+Botox should not be used by patients who are pregnant or breastfeeding.